Ransomware

 According to ENISA, Germany ranks #2 and Switzerland ranks #7 when it comes to the countries with the highest number of registered ransomware incidents.
 Heavy industry, information services and government are the top three sectors targeted.

-ENISA also states, that organizations are often not aware of the attack path, especially how the initial access to the organizations was achieved by the threat actors.
+ENISA also states that organizations are often not aware of the attack path, especially how the initial access to the organization was achieved by the threat actors.
 But initial access is just the start of such an attack.
 The federal office for information security explains which proactive and reactive measures can help organizations in every phase of the Ransomware Killchain [2]:

 Killchain-path of an ransomware attack